-Precision Agriculture for Development (PAD) leverages scale and the design of two-way information systems to learn, innovate and iterate for impact.
+Precision Development (PxD) leverages scale and the design of two-way information systems to learn, innovate and iterate for impact.

 We learn and innovate by intentionally drawing on and synthesizing economic theory, empirical evidence, local knowledge and user feedback.
 By continuously harnessing feedback loops, we progressively iterate and improve the quality and impact of our advisory content, the quality and efficacy of our service delivery, and impact.